cockpit4/sdudaemon/README.markdown

 - Database management : updates data in the database

 Main purpose of this project is harvesting of textual information from websites.
-There is an example project showing the the advances and the usage this project should provide.
+There is an example project showing the features this project provides.

 Use case(s)
 ===========